verilator/verilator/docs/guide/warnings.rst

    block.
 The construct should be cleaned up to improve simulation performance; two times better performance may be possible by fixing these warnings.

-   Unlike the ``UNOPT`` warning, this occurs after flattening the netlist, and indicates a more basic problem, as the less obvious case described under ``UNOPT`` does not apply.

    Often UNOPTFLAT is caused by logic that isn't truly circular as viewed by synthesis which analyzes interconnection per-bit, but is circular to